Milnerton High School: Controversies

-2025 Bullying Incident
+2025 bullying incident

 In October 2025, the school was the site of a serious bullying incident involving a Grade 10 learner and several senior students.
 A video surfaced online showing the victim being assaulted by a group of older boys, reportedly members of the school's rugby team.
 The incident led to public outrage and calls for accountability.

 The Western Cape Education Department initiated an internal investigation, and the involved students were suspended.
 Eight pupils, aged 17 to 18, were charged with assault with intent to cause grievous bodily harm.
 They were granted bail with conditions, including no contact with the victim and restrictions on entering the school premises.
 The case was postponed to January 2026 to allow the accused to complete their examinations.

-The incident has sparked widespread discussions about school safety and the culture within sports teams, particularly rugby, at the school.
+The incident has sparked many widespread discussions about school safety and the culture within sports teams, particularly rugby, at the school.
 Various organisations and political parties have condemned the actions and called for reforms to prevent such occurrences in the future.